IGJoshua/coffi/README.md

 (defcfn returns-vector
   "returns_vector" [] ::mem/pointer
   native-fn
-  [scope]
+  [session]
   (let [ret-ptr (native-fn)]
-    (add-close-action! scope #(free-vector! ret-ptr))
+    (add-close-action! session #(free-vector! ret-ptr))
     (deserialize ret-ptr ::vector)))
 ```

-This function takes a scope and returns the deserialized vector, and it will
+This function takes a session and returns the deserialized vector, and it will
-free the pointer when the scope closes.
+free the pointer when the session closes.

 #### Tagged Union
 For the tagged union type, we will represent the value as a vector of a keyword